CallaJun/CallaJun.github.io/automaticfreetuition.md

 ### University of Alabama
 - Info
-  - Last verfied 6 August 2018
+  - Last verfied 7 May 2019
   - Available to international students/students in the US regardless of nationality
   - Application deadline: December 15
 - **Full Tuition + 1 Year of Housing + $8000 exp**